rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/insights/Insight_Radiant_Network_c4_20250801.md

 ## [10] Final Note

-> In Civium, to glow is to bear weight.
+> In CoCivium, to glow is to bear weight.
 > Not all light is ethical.
 > The brightest radiance is the most responsibly recursive.